By Philip Hayden, 17th July 2018

 A Golden Share is a type of Ordinary share that is issued to a shareholder to provide control over the composition of the board of a company.
 In many cases, this share will be issued to a founding shareholder or an investor providing funding.
 For more information on this share type, please see our earlier blog which provides more details: What is a Golden Share?

-For more information on any share classes, dividends or Shareholders Agreements and the impact any of these have on the share capital of a company, feel free to get in touch with Company Bureau on 01-6461625 or at firstname.lastname@example.org.
+For more information on types of share classes, dividends or Shareholders Agreements and the impact any of these have on the share structure of a company, feel free to get in touch with Company Bureau on 01-6461625 or at email@example.com.